tvarovski/MutationLoadAssess/README.md

 This program is somewhat problematic.
 It requires a use of `samtools mpileup` to create a mpileup file.
 This step takes a really long time and creates enormous in size files...
 Next these file need to be piped into varscan's `mpileup2snp` for variant calling.
 I have not been able to perform this step yet.

-## Removing Common Variants
+## Intersecting Caller Common Variants And Removing Known SNPs
-Common variants between all three callers need to be removed and then filtered based on the various quality metrics.
+Only common variants between all callers need to be taken into account and filtered based on the various quality metrics.
 To do that I decided to write my own program as I didn't see anything that would satisfy the needs of this project.
+Next I took the resulting tables and removed variants that matched positions of known SNPs in dbSNPs ([version 138](https://www.ncbi.nlm.nih.gov/projects/SNP/snp_summary.cgi?view+summary=view+summary&build_id=138)).
+The resulting dataset was used for the further analysis.

 The first step is to standardize all of the outputs from the callers into a simple table.
 To make all of the filtering I am using a [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) library for python.
 The code is available in the repository-attached [Jupyter Notebook file](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-tvarovski/blob/main/code/data_parser.ipynb).

 ### Dealing With [Variant Call Format](https://en.wikipedia.org/wiki/Variant_Call_Format) (VCF) Files
 The outputs of the above variatnt calling programs are in a VCF format, format that is quite difficult to work with as the columns are not always of a standard input.
 Therefore, I want to convert the VCF files into a CSV file that will be much easier to use during the filtering.
 To do that I've found a relevant python library with bioinformatics tools called `scikit-allel` that seems to be able to convert VCF files to CSV format.
 To aquire the library on a linux machine alongside with all of the required dependencies for full functionality type: